 Pastor Robert L. Stevenson (Pastor Rob), who had served as youth director both at Circle Urban and Rock Church, now serves as the Pastor of Rock Church and is on Circle’s Board of Directors.
 Pastor Rob has been instrumental in stabilizing the church in the wake of the departure of Pastor Lincoln and Glen, both of whom were long-term innovative leaders.
 As a result of Pastor Rob’s knowledgeable shepherding, Rock Church stands strong and solidly committed as always to the Austin community.
 Pastor Rob:

 The heart of the congregation is set on participating in “Thy Kingdom come . . . on earth as it is in Heaven”.
 Rock Church still ministers to the whole person through a network of interdependent programs.
 Together, we are salt and light in the Austin Community.
 Today Austin is a community in recovery.
 Partial credit for this recovery is due to a unique partnership between a church, a Christian community development agency and an on-campus elementary school that have worked together for nearly three decades.
 Our future is bright.
-We especially look forward to completing the facility that will be the church’s permanent home in the coming days.
+We are reaching out to our Austin Neighborhood so that they will be able to Thrive!